mpanighetti/dnd5e-mote/organizations/shorsta-halasma/shorsta-halasma.md

-# Shorsta Halasma
+# Shorsta-Halasma

-**Shorsta Halasma** is an order of monks endeavoring to unlock the secrets of planar psionics.
+The **Shorsta-Halasma** are an order of monks endeavoring to unlock the secrets of planar psionics.
 Each teacher and student learns to connect to a specific realm, then channels that planar energy through their ki using a [Staff of Shorsta](../../artifacts/staff-of-shorsta.md).

 ## Members